toreyjames/assurance-twin/SAMPLE_DATA_GUIDE.md

 **Use case:** Enterprise sales, stress testing, impressive scale
 **Processing time:** 30-45 seconds
 **Scenario:** Large 400,000+ bpd enterprise across 3 refineries

+⚠️ **Note:** This dataset may exceed Vercel's serverless function limits (413 error).
+Use the Medium dataset for demos, or download and run locally for enterprise-scale testing.

 ### **Files:**
 ```